JumokeHicok/kickstarter-analysis/README.md

 ## Overview of Project

 The purpose of this analysis is to look for relationships between theater campaign success rates and launch dates as well as success rates based on funding goals for plays.
-This analysis will be used to...

 ## Analysis and Challenges